Atelfo/Atelfo.github.io/_posts/2019-10-05-pharma-portfolio-roi-simulations.md

 Which implies that if you’re constructing an arbitrarily large portfolio of pipeline drugs, this is roughly the amount that should be invested in each drug of each phase to break even on the eventual returns (i.e. what value c should be in the formula above).
 The caveats being this simple analysis doesn’t account for inflation, discount rate, etc. nor does it account for possibility of spreading the investment over multiple phases (i.e. the cost to develop a drug to launch is not all paid upfront).

-However, it is important to note that the median of a lognormal distribution is given by $e^μ$, which is ~$1,480m with our parameters, which indicates that we expect the majority of launches to make substantially less than the expected value, as most of the value lies in the fat tail of the distribution.
+However, it is important to note that the median of a lognormal distribution is given by $$e^μ$$, which is ~$1,480m with our parameters, which indicates that we expect the majority of launches to make substantially less than the expected value, as most of the value lies in the fat tail of the distribution.

 #### Part 3 – Simulating portfolios: